top of page

 The Challenge

-The existing internal processes for managing packaging materials, technical drawings, and supplier documentation were fragmented across multiple tools — Excel files, shared drives, and long email chains.
+The existing internal processes for managing packaging materials, technical drawings, and supplier documentation were fragmented across multiple tools such as Excel files, shared drives, and long email chains.

 The new platform needed to:

-Centralize packaging data, drawings, and supplier documentation in one system.
+• Centralize packaging materials, drawings, and supplier documentation in a single platform

-Improve visibility and traceability for every material and artwork revision.
+• Improve traceability for every material specification and revision

-Reduce approval times and eliminate redundant communication loops.
+• Reduce approval delays and eliminate redundant communication loops

-Provide a clear, intuitive interface that supports daily operations across teams.
+• Provide a clear interface that supports daily operational workflows

 The Solution